What is the Academic Common Market (ACM)?

 4) After signing off on your coursework and conducting a final audit to ensure you’re enrolled in coursework that makes “progress toward degree,” an SST undergrad advisor will initiate a formal request that Financial Aid approve your ACM discount.
 You will receive a receipt for this request via email.
 This request is not final approval, but it will let the Financial Aid office know that you’ve cleared all the various institutional thresholds and they should award you the ACM discount.
 Financial Aid will then approve the request and will let the Bursar know to make the adjustment to your billing.
 If all the ducks are in a row, you will see the discount applied for that term’s bill when the Bursar sends it out for payment (e.g., typically August 15 for Fall, although discounts can be applied as late as midterm).

-5) After that, you just have to stay in SST major coursework, show up for courses, study hard, and keep your GPA above 2.0.
-For any course to count toward the major, it also requires a C or higher for a final grade.
+5) After that, you just have to stay in SST major coursework, show up for courses, study hard, and keep your overall GPA above 2.0.
+For any course to count toward the major or its requisite minor, it also requires a C or higher for a final grade.

 Questions or Concerns?